textileio/community/docs/hub/buckets.md

 `hub bucket init --existing`

 !!!info
-    By using the `--existing` flag, you can list Buckets already pushed by you or, when using `--org`, your collaborators.
+    By using the `--existing` flag, you can list buckets already pushed by you or, when using `--org`, your collaborators.

 ### Explore on the gateway

-To inspect your pushed files, exlore on the gateway:
+To inspect your pushed files, explore on the gateway:
 `hub bucket links`
 then open the first result 'Thread links' in your browser.